Skip to main content

 Context Window

-The Qwen 3.5-35B-A3B recipe supports a 262,144 token context window.
+The Qwen 3.6-35B-A3B recipe and AI Gateway support a 262,144 token context window.
 The context value in the config lets OpenCode track how much context is remaining and manage prompt sizes accordingly, so make sure it reflects your actual deployment configuration.

 Persist Your API Key